Putnam-Lab/Lab_Management/Lab_Resources/Physiology_Protocols/Chlorophyll-Protocol.md

 12. Follow steps below to measure the extract Absorbance on the [Synergy HTX Multi-Mode Microplate Reader](https://www.biotek.com/products/detection-multi-mode-microplate-readers/synergy-htx-multi-mode-reader/) at 630, 663, and 750 nm in a 96-well quartz plate.
 13. Standardize for path length in 200µl of sample in 96-well quartz plate.

+**Make a Platemap in your Notebook**
+1. Before running the software, make a written platemap in your notebook with the designated samples going into each well.

 **Measure the Absorbance**

 Follow the [Synergy HTX Operating Manual](https://github.com/urol-e5/protocols/blob/master/synergy_htx_manual.pdf) and [Gen5 Software Manual](https://github.com/urol-e5/protocols/blob/master/Gen5_software_manual.pdf) to install the software on your host computer and general operating instructions.